 Financial reform and tax policy

-The Wales Act, which gained Royal Assent on 17 December 2014, devolves taxation and borrowing powers to the Welsh Government and National Assembly for Wales.
-This follows the UK Government’s acceptance of the majority of recommendations published in the 1st Silk Commission report.
+The Wales Act 2014 devolves taxation and borrowing powers to the Welsh Government and National Assembly for Wales.
+This follows the UK government’s acceptance of the majority of recommendations published in the 1st Silk Commission report.

 - Stamp duty land tax

 - Landfill tax.

 The command paper published alongside the Wales Bill gives a target date of April 2018 for the replacement Welsh taxes to come into effect.
 It also provides a date for full devolution of non-domestic rates (already partly devolved to Wales) in April 2015.